 - Happily Ever After Fairy Tales For Every Child occasionally did this to the characters, along with changing the stories to be more multiracial than the typically European originals.
 For example the The Prince and the Pauper became "The Princess and the Pauper".

-- The creators of Animaniacs couldn't get the rights to use Screwy Squirrel, and thus, the equally violent Slappy Squirrel was born.
+- The creators couldn't get the rights to use Screwy Squirrel, and thus, the equally violent Slappy Squirrel was born.